Tim-Liam-Hill/SimpleWebBrowser/README.md

 Once I am done with this refactor I should make a method for extracting lengths/numbers etc for css props somehow.

+So now we just have to fix the bugs that have come about as a result of the refactor.
+Now would be a good time to write unit tests and use those to ensure we don't introduct more bugs later.

 6.4 -> In progress

 # Exercizes